spree/spree/README.md

 bundle install
 ```

-Then copy the default stylesheet
+If you want to customize your layout, then copy the default stylesheet

 ```bash
 rails generate spree_bootstrap_frontend:install